peterbarraud/translate-hindi/readme.md

 [English To Hindi Conversion](http://hindi.changathi.com)

+How-to Translate:
+1. get source.pdf from online
+2. copy the text in source.txt (make source.txt, if required)
+3. take each section (page or column) from source.pdf and translate font using http://www.hindiconverter.com/Converter.php?q=Walkman-To-Unicode and paste it into source.text
+4. Run make_chapter_wordlist.py to create a words.txt file in the chapter folder
+5. check the end of each para in the source.pdf and in the source.txt separate paras by double-carriage return ("\n\n")
+7. point the file_prepary.py -sd switch to the chapter folder and run it this creates the text.txt with each para on a separate line
+8. now manually break the line (not sentences!) by the length of max.
+80-85 (or less) columns per line a simple way to do this, is (in Notepad++) to search for ।  (पूर्ण विराम) followed by space and look at the Col: in the status bar put a । and carriage return into the clipboard and when you hit a । at the appropriate col point just hit Ctrl+V **Note:** In Notepad++ use F3 to search forward and Shift+F3 to search back

 # Preparing text file for translation
 The translation program (```main.py```) expects a text file with the name ```text.txt``` in the folder specified in the ```sourcedir``` command line arg